Skip to Content

 zucchini and squash cut and cooking in the air fryer.

-• Preheat the air fryer so the vegetables begin cooking immediately.
+• Preheat the air fryer.
+Give the air fryer 5 minutes to heat up so the veggies start cooking right away.

-• Begin by salting the vegetables and setting them aside.
-Then, pat them dry with a paper towel or cloth to remove excess moisture.
+• Salt the squash.
+Sprinkle the squash pieces with kosher salt and set them aside for a few minutes.
+Then, pat them dry with a paper towel to remove excess moisture.

-• Toss the air fryer halfway through to ensure the vegetables cook evenly.
+• Shake the basket halfway.
+Toss the squash pieces halfway through the cooking time to ensure they cook evenly.

 Serving Suggestions